0xsisyfos/PredictionMarket/README.md

 ### A. Key functions

 `App.js` handles the key functions to manage MetaMask wallet connection/disconnection and network switching to **Linea Sepolia**.
-It imports **ethers.js** for interacting with the Ethereum blockchain.
+It imports **ethers.js** for interacting with Linea Sepolia tesnet.

 **1. loadContractAbi**

-This function loads the ABI (Application Binary Interface) of the deployed contract, which is necessary for interacting with the contract on the Ethereum network.
+This function loads the ABI (Application Binary Interface) of the deployed contract, which is necessary for interacting with the contract on the Linea Sepolia testnet network.

 ```javascript
 async function loadContractAbi() {